aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/output-reference.md

 - Terraform Output: `iceberg_setup_job`
 - Description: The name of the Glue Job used to configure partitioning on a newly created Apache Iceberg table.
 This is only enabled when [DATA_PLATFORM_MODE](config-reference.md#data-platform-options) is set to `"DATA_LAKE"`.

-## Flink Analytics Cloudwatch

-- CDK Output:
-- Terraform Output: `flink_analytics_cloudwatch`
-- Description: Link to the Amazon CloudWatch namespace where custom metrics are published by the solution AnalyticsProcessingFunction.

 ## Flink App Output

 - CDK Output: `CentralizedGameAnalytics.FlinkAppOutput`